 - We can also make these crunchy murukku specially for children.

 - It is important to heat the oil steadily in medium flame so as to make each & every batch of murukku crunchy.
 It is not advisable to increase or decrease the flame between each batch.
-So we need to form murukku on the baking sheet using all the dough before heating up the oil.
+So it is better to form murukku on the baking sheet using all the dough before heating up the oil.

-- If you want to make murukku in large quantity, you can prepare dough in small quantity (as above) and make at least 25 murukku per batch.
+- If you want to make murukku in large quantity, you can prepare dough in batches of small quantity (as above) and make about 25 murukku per batch.